JetBrains/teamcity-documentation/topics/build-script-interaction-with-teamcity.md

 #### Reporting Tests

 To use the TeamCity on\-the\-fly test reporting, a testing framework needs dedicated support for this feature to work (alternatively, [XML Report Processing](xml-report-processing.md) can be used).
 If TeamCity doesn't support your testing framework natively, it is possible to modify your build script to report test runs to the TeamCity server using service messages.
-This makes it possible to display test results in real\-time, make test information available on the [Working with Build Results](working-with-build-results.md).
+This makes it possible to display test results in real\-time, make test information available on the [Tests tab of the Build Results page](working-with-build-results.md#All+Tests).

 ##### Supported test service messages

 __Test suite messages:__ Test suites are used to group tests.
-TeamCity displays tests grouped by suites on [Working with Build Results](working-with-build-results.md) and in other places.
+TeamCity displays tests grouped by suites on the [Tests tab of the Build Results page](working-with-build-results.md#All+Tests) and in other places.

 ```Shell